-It is the part of subscribed capital, the amount of which is paid by the investor.
+It is the part of the subscribed capital, the amount of which is paid by the investor.
 Normally, all companies accept complete money in one shot and therefore issued, subscribed and paid capital becomes one and the same.
-Conceptually, paid up capital is the amount of money which is actually invested in the business.
+Conceptually, paid-up capital is the amount of money which is actually invested in the business.

 There are other types of equity shares discussed below: